CostaValerio/ODB-EnvSync/README.md

   ```
 - When every object in the capture is present in the uploaded JSON the procedure returns `NULL`, signalling that there is nothing left to install.

+### Change detection via DDL hash

+The capture process now stores a normalized DDL hash (`ddl_hash`, SHA‑256) for each object.
+During script generation, objects whose current database DDL hash equals the stored hash are considered unchanged and are skipped.
+This keeps the generated script focused on objects that actually changed since the last capture.

+Notes:
+- Hashing uses a normalized DDL (whitespace collapsed, terminators removed) for stability.
+- If DDL cannot be retrieved for an object, it will be included by default.

 ### Installation order

 The generated script already follows the order expected by a clean installation.
 When iterating over captured metadata the package applies an explicit sort key so statements are emitted in dependency-friendly batches: